ITEdge/service-hub-examples/README.md

 service-hub-examples
 ====================

-This project contains simple examples for service-hub framework.
+This project contains examples for service-hub framework.

 Install
 =======

-You can install this example by cloning service-hub repository and running lein sub install on it.
+You run those examples by first cloning service-hub repository and running lein sub install on it, then you can try examples from this repository.
 Preferably you should try in-memory-simple first.
-Both examples create in memory database accesible on https://localhost/products using GET and other similar methods.
+Both in-memory-simple and in-memory examples create services with in memory database back-end and validation accesible on http://localhost/products using GET, PUT, POST and DELETE http verbs (RESTful interface).
+The in-memory sample adds validation with users and roles on top of that.